Joseph Holland, innkeeper of Cuerden

-Will dated 31/3/1761 and proved 29/1/1766.
-Leaves everything to Elizabeth his wife during her natural life so long as she continue in her chaste widowhood.
-After her death or on her marriage to be divided equally among his children share and share alike after all just debts and funeral expenses be paid.
+Leaves everything to Elizabeth his wife during her natural life so long as she continues in her chaste widowhood.
+After her death or on her marriage to be divided equally among his children, share and share alike, after all just debts and funeral expenses be paid.

-Deed dated 20/11/1787 describes her as deceased late in the possession of a cottage on the west side of the King's highway leading from Wigan to Preston and half a rood of land situated in Cuerden.
+Deed dated 20/11/1787 describes her as deceased late in the possession of a cottage on the west side of the King's Highway leading from Wigan to Preston and half rood of land situated in Cuerden.